-Special schools (also known as schools for specific purposes or SSPs) support students with intellectual disability, mental health disorder or autism spectrum disorder, students with physical disability or sensory impairment, and students with learning difficulties or behaviour disorder.
+Special schools (also known as schools for specific purposes or SSPs) support students with intellectual disability, mental health issues or autism, students with physical disability or sensory impairment, and students with learning difficulties or behaviour disorder.

-Specialist support classes in special schools have fewer students than regular classes.
+Specialist support classes in special schools have fewer students than mainstream classes.
 Class sizes depend on the class type and, in some cases, the students' additional learning and support needs.

 Every specialist class has a teacher and a school learning support officer.
 Class teachers – in consultation with parents or carers and allied health professionals, where appropriate – are responsible for planning personalised learning and support for each student.